bloomberg/locking_resource-cookbook/README.md

 Contributing
 ============
-Contributions are welecomed!
-This cookbook tries to have rigerous testing to verify that locks are held and released as expected.
+Contributions are welcomed!
+This cookbook tries to have rigorous testing to verify that locks are held and released as expected.
 The current process for kicking these off on a machine with ChefDK is:
 ````
 $ bundler --path=vendor/cache
 $ berks vendor